P4nguen/RemoteAccessControl-Project/README.md

-## This project is the advanced version of the T1059-T1547-Project, thanks to [Taha Demirhan](https://github.com/tahademirhan) we now have a dashboard to see our attack results (reports) and execute them.
+## This project is the advanced version of the T1059-T1547-Project, thanks to [Taha Demirhan](https://github.com/tahademirhan)
+We now have a dashboard to see our attack results (reports) and execute them.

 You can check README.docx for instructions.